zipper3030/intro-to-pygame/WorkshopGuide.md

 As you can see, we include the `GameObjects` class in our `PlayerCharacter` class declaration to indicate that `PlayerCharacter` is a _subclass_ of `GameObjects`.

 Next, we create a new variable `SPEED`, which will allow us to control how fast the player can move their character.
 To be able to have access to the rest of the variables in the `GameObjects` class, we then use a technique called _inheritance_ with the `super()` function. `super()` allows us to utilize all the attributes and methods of our parent class (`GameObjects`).
+For each new kind of object we create (e.g., the player-character, enemies, treasure, etc.), we can use `super()` to inherit all of the attributes and methods of the parent class so we don't have to rewrite them each time.

 To move our character around, we also create a new `move()` method specific to our player object.
 We take in two parameters: the `direction` variable we created above to track our player's movements, and a `max_height` parameter (which will be the maximum `y` size of our screen, 800) that we'll use to apply a boundary at the bottom of the screen.